 - The cash value that is accumulated over the length of the policy and can be used as savings or could be borrowed against should you need money while you’re still alive.

 A whole life policy will cover the insured for his/her entire life rather than a specific period, which is the case for term life insurance.
 Whole life insurance premiums are applied to the cost of insurance and to the cash value.
-All policies come with a guaranteed cash value.
+A whole life insurance policy comes with a guaranteed cash value.

 Whole life insurance is more expensive when compared to other types of life insurance, such as term life and universal life, because of the guaranteed lifetime coverage and guaranteed cash value.